Judge in Derek Chauvin trial says Rep. Maxine Waters' comments may be grounds for appeal - KION546

 “Their failure to do so, I think, is abhorrent, but I don’t think it’s prejudiced us with additional material that would prejudice this jury,” he said, adding that “a congresswoman’s opinion really doesn’t matter a whole lot.”

+Waters over the weekend had called for protesters to “stay on the street” and “get more confrontational” if Chauvin were acquitted in Floyd’s killing, comments immediately seized on by Republicans who claimed that Waters was inciting violence.
+The California Democrat said she was in Brooklyn Center, Minnesota, to show her support for protesters amid ongoing protests over the police killing of Daunte Wright and to also support his family.

-In response, Waters, leaving the House floor, told reporters that “the judge says my words don’t matter.”
+In response to the judge’s comments on Monday, Waters, leaving the House floor, told reporters that “the judge says my words don’t matter.”
 Pressed later on the judge’s comments that her remarks could be grounds for appeal, she said, “Oh no, no they didn’t.”

 The congresswoman told CNN that her reference to confrontation was meant in the context of the civil rights movement’s nonviolent history, saying that “the whole civil rights movement is confrontation.”

-Note: This story has been updated with the verdict in Derek Chauvin’s trial on Tuesday.